 Overview

-The Summer Internship Program in the Office of Undergraduate Admissions provides a paid professional experience for undergraduate WashU students to assist with daily campus Admissions programming.
+The Summer Internship Program in the Office of Undergraduate Admissions provides a paid full-time professional experience for undergraduate Washington University students to assist with daily Admissions programming during the months of May, June, July, and August.
 Interns will gain exposure to the various functions of admissions at a highly selective institution.
 The internship provides a mixture of responsibilities including serving prospective students and families and some project work.
-The internship will operate fully in-person as university policy and CDC safety guidelines allow.

 Key responsibilities

-• Giving in-person and virtual student-led campus tours
+• Leading in-person and virtual student-led campus tours

 • Managing breakout rooms and the Q&A function of the Zoom